 Personally, we think there are better locations than others to stay in during a trip to this city in the early spring.
 It’s nice to look out of your bedroom and see the rainbow of colours that springtime presents rather than some random building or street.

-Below are the two areas of Paris that we would recommend, however, we also have a complete guide on where to stay that we will pop a link to at the end of this post.
+Below are the two areas of Paris that we would recommend, however, this guide to where to stay in Paris for first-timers is also great.

 - Le Marais

 In our opinion, Le Marais is one the best places to stay in the city in the spring.
 It’s situated in the fourth arrondissement and has easy access to many of the most popular attractions in the city.
 However, the reason why Le Marais in so great in the spring specifically, is because there are plenty of gardens around – most notably Jardin des Archives.